garveychan/ca-notes/README.md

 <hr>

-These are assorted notes written from my time in the Coder Academy Fast Track Bootcamp (February 2021 Intake).
+These are assorted notes written for the Coder Academy Fast Track Bootcamp (February 2021 Intake).

 Note - Lecture notes transitioned from Excel format to Markdown format in Term 2 for VIM and Markdown practice.